-The majority (65%) of Australian employees would prefer working for a male boss but 90% of employees want to work in mixed gender teams, according to the latest Randstad Workmonitor.
+The majority (65%) of Australian employees prefer working for a male boss, but 90% of employees want to work in mixed-gender teams, according to the latest Randstad Workmonitor.

-Australians claimed gender diverse teams achieve better results than single-sex teams, with 83% claiming mixed gender teams are more results oriented.
-This was well ahead of the global average, with only 68% of respondents globally believing mixed gender teams achieve better results.
+Australians claimed gender-diverse teams achieve better results than single-sex teams, with 83% claiming mixed-gender groups are more results-oriented.
+This was well ahead of the global average, with only 68% of respondents believing mixed-gender teams achieve better results globally.

 Research showed Australians rank highly in the world on gender diversity, sitting 8th out of 33 countries across Europe, Asia-Pacific and the Americas, well ahead of our neighbours New Zealand at 27th place.

-Australian employees overall don’t perceive a significant difference in the general treatment of women and men in the workplace, with 84% believing both genders are equally supported in their company, and 83% claimed both sexes are equally rewarded in similar positions, ahead of global averages.
+Australian employees don’t perceive a significant difference in the general treatment of women and men in the workplace, with 84% believing both genders are equally supported in their company, and 83% claimed both sexes are similarly rewarded in similar positions, ahead of global averages.

 However, gender bias was still perceived as an issue in more than 50% of Australian workplaces, with 60% indicating that men are favoured over women when two candidates equally qualify for the same job.

-It is interesting to note that more than half of Australian employees surveyed believe that with job seniority comes an increase in gender equality.
+Interestingly, more than half of Australian employees surveyed believe that with job seniority comes an increase in gender equality.
 This trend could be a potential sign that Australia is on the road to supporting female employees in senior roles.
-However, we must make sure that women are given equal opportunities to reach these senior roles to begin with.
+However, we must make sure that women are given equal opportunities to reach these senior roles, to begin with.

 Randstad Workmonitor Q3 research highlights:

-- 90% of Australians (87% globally, 87% New Zealand) prefer to work in a gender diverse team.
-And 83% of Australians (84% globally; 81% New Zealand) believe gender-diverse teams achieve better results than single sex teams
+- 90% of Australians (87% globally, 87% in New Zealand) prefer to work in a gender-diverse team.
+And 83% of Australians (84% globally; 81% in New Zealand) believe gender-diverse teams achieve better results than single-sex teams

-- 84% of Australians (81% globally; 76% New Zealand) believe men and women are treated equally in their organisation.
+- 84% of Australians (81% globally; 76% in New Zealand) believe men and women are treated equally in their organisations.
 And 83% of Australians believe at their employer, men and women are rewarded equally in similar positions

-- 77% of Australians (70% globally, 65% New Zealand) think women and men are equally supported when applying for a job or when asking for a promotion.
+- 77% of Australians (70% globally, 65% in New Zealand) think women and men are similarly supported when applying for a job or asking for a promotion.
 Yet 60% of Australians stated men are favoured over women when two candidates equally qualify for a job

-- 85% of Australians (75% globally; 80% New Zealand) agree their direct manager plays an important role in setting the team spirit.
-And 79% of Australians (73% globally; 74% New Zealand) agree their direct manager advocates company culture and sets the example.
+- 85% of Australians (75% globally; 80% in New Zealand) agree their direct manager is essential in setting the team spirit.
+And 79% of Australians (73% globally; 74% in New Zealand) agree their natural manager advocates company culture and sets the example.